dec1/practical_devops/cloud/devops/kubernetes/ref/general/modify/modify.md

     - `k` `replace` `-f pod.yaml`

 ###
-- You muist (effectively) delete the object and recreate with the new (spec) values:
+- You must (effectively) delete the object and recreate with the new (spec) values:

     - `k` **`replace`** **`--force`** `-f pod.yaml`
     The --force flag works by: